simulkade/FVTool/README.md

 That's the reason that you get a warning when you run the FVToolStartUp script.

 ## Questions and bug reports
-You can ask your questions here or in [my blog] (http://www.simulkade.com).
+You can ask your questions by creating a new issue here, or by writing a comment in [my blog] (http://www.simulkade.com).
+You can aslo ask your question in the [Matlab file exchange page] (http://www.mathworks.com/matlabcentral/fileexchange/46637-a-simple-finite-volume-solver-for-matlab) of this code.
 I truly appreciate your feedback and/or contribution.